CAG Competition FAQ

 When will I hear back about my application?

-The finals will be held on Tuesday, October 13.
+The virtual finals will be held on Tuesday, October 13.

 How many applicants are accepted to the semifinal and final rounds?